Amazing Weekend Getaways To End The Summer Right

 Studies show that, even before it’s over, you begin grieving for the end of your holiday, a more intense version of the Sunday scaries.
 We’re starting to feel that way about the tail end of summer, staring in the mirror at our faded tans, longing for the still waters and cold beers of that long-weekend sailing trip.
 Sigh.
 We’re still about a month away from the annual debate about the seasonality of white clothing, so there’s time to shake off the blues and plenty of adventures to be had in the next month.
 You’ve been hoarding that annual leave for a reason.
 With the notable exception of one island getaway, we’ve found six destinations within a few hours drive of a city.

-01. Jamaica: to get in the spirit for the next Bond film
+To get in the spirit for the next Bond film

 GoldenEye Resort, Jamaica.
 Photograph by Mr Christian Horan, courtesy of Island Outpost